yaxarat/Sample-Sign-Up-Form/README.md

 Database also can use more work as in the insert operation is kind of rough and overwrites any entry.
 Ideally we want distinct operations with clear happy/unhappy cases so we can properly handle all situations.

 Testing - there can always be more testing.
+With more time, I would have liked to add through test for all modules, and their implementations.

 UI/UX/AX - there is no accessibility to speak of at the moment and I'm sure the design can use some help as well.
 For a prod app, we want to make sure the app is accessible to all users and ideally have testing for talkback and other AX services.
+We also want to keep in mind screen rotations and various screen dimensions android ecosystem offers.